m-delem/aphantasiaReasoningViie/README.md

     to reproduce the analyses.
 It is not intended to be a general-purpose package, but rather a collection of functions and data specific to this study (although many functions are reusable in their own right).
+The package development workflow (see
+    <a href="https://r-pkgs.org/" target="_blank">this reference
-The package development workflow (see [this reference book](https://r-pkgs.org/)) is also a good way to ensure that the code is well-documented and tested, which is important for reproducibility in scientific research.
+    book</a>) is also a good way to ensure that the code is well-documented and tested, which is important for reproducibility in scientific research.